AliDousa/phim/USER_GUIDE.md

 The Recent Activity panel shows chronological updates from your simulations and datasets, helping you track progress and identify completed tasks.
 The Quick Actions panel provides one-click access to common operations like uploading new datasets, creating SEIR simulations, generating forecasts, and viewing analytics.

 ### Status Indicators

-Throughout the interface, color-coded status indicators provide immediate feedback about system state and operation progress.
-Green indicators show successful operations and healthy system status.
-Blue indicators represent ongoing processes and active operations.
-Orange indicators highlight warnings or items requiring attention.
-Red indicators signal errors or failed operations that need immediate attention.
+Throughout the interface, status indicators provide immediate feedback about system state and operation progress.
+This is especially useful for tracking simulations, which now run as background tasks.
+- **Pending**: The simulation is in the queue waiting to be processed.
+- **Running**: The simulation is actively being processed by a worker.
+- **Completed**: The simulation finished successfully, and results are available.
+- **Failed**: The simulation encountered an error.
+You can view the error details for troubleshooting.

 ## Managing Datasets